redwoodjs/redwoodjs-com-archive/docs/cors.md

 This will become obvious when you point your browser to your site and see none of your GraphQL data.
 When you look in the web inspector you'll see a message along the lines of:

 > ⛔️ Access to fetch https://api.example.com has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.

+## Avoiding CORS

+Dealing with CORS can complicate your app and make it harder to deploy to new hosts, run in different environments, etc. Is there a way to avoid CORS altogether?

+Yes!
+If you can add a proxy between your web and api sides, all requests will *appear* to be going to and from the same domain (the web side, even though behind the scenes they are forwarded somewhere else).
+This functionality is included automatically with hosts like [Netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies/#proxy-to-another-service) or [Vercel](https://vercel.com/docs/cli#project-configuration/rewrites).
+With a host like [Render](https://render-web.onrender.com/docs/deploy-redwood#deployment) you can enable a proxy with a simple config option.
+Most providers should provide this functionality through a combination of provider-specific config and/or web server configuration.

 ## GraphQL Config